swri-robotics/bag-database/README.md

 The location where Tomcat places its log files.

-#### Environment Variables
+#### Configuration file

-Several environment variables can be set to configure the Docker container:
+A configuration file automatically created if the solution was started in a Docker container under `${HOME}/.ros-bag-database/settings.yml`.
+The supported configuration values are:

 ##### ADMIN_PASSWORD